-- The work has faults of design or workmanship, or is damaged so that repair or remedy is impractical, unfeasible or an unjustifiable allocation of resources.
+- The work has faults of design or fabrication, or is damaged so that repair or remedy is impractical, unfeasible or an unjustifiable allocation of resources.

-- The work poses a threat to public safety, or in some other way poses a potential liability for the City and County of San Francisco.
+- The work poses a threat to public safety, social and mental wellbeing, historical harm, upholds tenets of white supremacy, patriarchy, and/or colonialism, or in some other way poses a potential liability for the City and County of San Francisco.
 In the event that the condition of the artwork represents an eminent safety hazard, and cannot be removed without risk of damage or destruction, the Director of Cultural Affairs will proceed in accordance with the provisions specified under “Emergency Removal.”

 - The Commission deems it necessary in order for the City and County to exercise its responsibilities in regard to public works and improvements, or in furtherance of the City’s operations, or for any other good cause.

 7. 5.
-2. Options: If, for any of the above reasons, the City and County of San Francisco finds it necessary to pursue plans that would modify, remove, destroy or in any way alter an artwork, and the Arts Commission approves such action, then the Arts Commission shall make a reasonable effort to notify the artist by registered mail of the City’s intent and outline possible options, which include, but are not limited to the following:
+2. Options: If, for any of the above reasons, the City and County of San Francisco finds it necessary to pursue plans that would modify, remove, destroy or in any way alter an artwork, and the Arts Commission approves such action, then the Arts Commission shall make a reasonable effort to notify public and the artist of the City’s intent and outline possible options, which include, but are not limited to the following:

 - Transfer of Title to the Artist: The artist will be given the first option of having the title to the artwork transferred to him/her.
 If the artist elects to pursue title transfer, he/she is responsible for the object’s removal and all associated costs.